lemocla/Codzilla/documentation/features.md

       ![interactive design](screenshots/interactive_buttons.png)

+      Each event will display a button inviting the user to attend the event and a star for the user to mark his interest in the event.
+The user can simply click on attend to attend the event and the button will change to attending.
+In a similar way, the user can just click on the star to bookmark the event.
+Once clicked, both buttons will turn blue.

+      When clicking on attend or bookmark, if a user is not signed-in/registered a modal window will open prompting him to do so.

+      If the logged in user is the owner of the event, buttons for editing and cancelling the event will be displayed.

+       > As a meetup participant, I want to easily join an event so that I can start meeting other users
+       > As a meetup participant, I want to cancel my participation to an event
+       > As a frequent user, I want to be able to edit an event so that I can reschedule or update details about the event
+       > As a frequent user, I want to be able to cancel an event so that attendees can get notified of the cancellation

     - ### **Homepage**

       The homepage features a search functionality that displays results in the ‘browse all groups and events’ page.